 FIRST POINT: WHEN IS THE JOB CARRIED OUT?

-Now we can start with the first point of the analysis: in case of remote work, where is the job performed?
-In Italy or in the US?
 In the Country where the employee is physically located (in our case in Italy) or in the Country where his service is "used" and therefore, in our case, in America?

 To answer these two questions we will refer to two different sources: